cpm-cmake/CPM.cmake/README.md

 ## Local packages

 CPM can be configured to use `find_package` to search for locally installed dependencies first by setting the CMake option `CPM_USE_LOCAL_PACKAGES`.
-If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error when dependency is not found locally.
+If the option `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will emit an error if the dependency is not found locally.

 ## Snipplets